olentangyfrc/2025-Reefscape-Code/README.md

 ---

 ## 📖 Chapters
+>**TODO**: make sure to add links to each section up here and icons for whatever need them.
+Also we could maybe add sections for installation and honeycomb.

 ---

 ### 1. 🧠 Introduction
-Welcome to Ozone Robotics' 2025 code release for our robot, Trident.
+Welcome to Ozone Robotics' 2025 code release for our robot Trident.
 This was the first year we switched to coding in Python using [RobotPy](https://robotpy.readthedocs.io/en/stable/index.html).

 ##### Notable Accomplishments:
-- **Finger Lakes Reigonal**: Alliance 2 First Pick and Reigonal Winner
+- **Finger Lakes Reigonal**: Alliance 2 First Pick and Regional Winner
 - **Buckeye Reigonal**: Alliance 1 Captain, Finalist, and Autonomous Award Winner
 - **Curie Division**: Alliance 6 Captain and Semifinalist